The Ist Karmapa : Dusum Khyenpa (1110 - 1193)

 In the morning of the third day of the new year, Dusum Khyenpa instructed his students in dharma for the last time.
 Then, sitting up, he gazed into the sky and entered into meditation.
 At noon he passed away.

-During his death rites a week later many people had visionary experiences; some seeing his body in the smoke that rose from the funeral pyre, others•seeing many suns in the sky and dākas and dākinis dancing among them.
+During his death rites a week later many people had visionary experiences; some seeing his body in the smoke that rose from the funeral pyre, others seeing many suns in the sky and dākas and dākinis dancing among them.

 When the flames of the pyre died away, Dusum Khyenpa's heart, signifying his love, and his tongue, symbolizing his teaching, were found intact among the ashes.
 His students also recovered some of his bones, which appeared to have seed-syllables (Skt.: bija) marked on them and other symbolic relics.

-Karmapa's ashes were enshrined in a stupa modelled after the one a Dhnyakataka in southern India, where Sākyamuni Buddha had given the teachings of Kālacakra.
+Karmapa's ashes were enshrined in a stupa modelled after the one of Dhnyakataka in southern India, where Sākyamuni Buddha had given the teachings of Kālacakra.
 This stüpa was desposited at Tsurphu monastery.
 Dusum Khyenpa had many accomplished students through whom influence penetrated into other traditions as well as his own Kamtshang Kagyu.
 The holder of his lineage was Drogon Rechen, who subsequently passed it to Pomdrakpa, who in turn gave it to the second Karmapa Lama.

 Four important founders of other lineages who received some teaching from Dusum Khyenpa were Taglung Thangpa, founder of the Taglung messengers - Kagyu; Lingje Repa, the great mahāmudrā practitioner and spiritual ancestor of the Drukpa Kagyu; Tsangpa Gyare, the actual founder of Drukpa Kagyu; and Lama Kadampa Desheg, who founded the Katok Nyingma lineage.
 In addition, there were five students who had developed special powers.
 They were Dechung Sangyay in the area of telepathic ability; Dagden Batsa in the area of performing miracles; Tawa Kadampa in the area of special bodhisattva powers; Drogon Rechen in the area of blessing and Ge Chutsun in the area of profound realization.